How to Use Social Media During the Pandemic

 Plan for The Long Game

 Not only is the coronavirus impacting our health, but it’s also affecting our economy.
 This means that budget cuts might be in the not-so-distant future.
 Unfortunately, many businesses first turn to marketing when it’s time to trim the budget when really it should be the last place to remove funding.
-Marketing, particularly social media, is essential to cultivating a voice in a cacophony of brands fighting to be heard.
+The top digital agencies understand that marketing, particularly social media, is essential to cultivating a voice in a cacophony of brands fighting to be heard.
 When you remove marketing from your budget, you’re cutting your message off at the knees before it has the chance to reach where your customers are.
 Now more than ever, it’s time to invest in community building and expertise to make sure your business continues to stand if/when the economy takes a downturn.

 KNOW YOUR VALUE

 During the best of times, marketing and social media teams are under enormous pressure to prove their worth and the value that they bring to the company, and the bottom line.
 70% of CMOs say that social media marketers cannot prove the value of their work.
 Revisit your tracking and reporting methods to make sure they are up to date and the data is accurate.
 Put unique campaign tracking on your activities during this time to measure brand awareness, engagement, website traffic, and conversions.
 If you haven’t set social media benchmarks and program KPIs, do that now.

 Did you know that 1 in 3 people are already punishing brands based on their response to the pandemic?
 We took a look at the findings from the Edelman Trust Barometer Special Report and shared how you can safeguard your brand's legacy.
 Everyone here at Branch & Bramble is here to offer support and advice while we face the pandemic together.
 As always, feel free to reach out to us or find us on social media for any questions you have or advice you might need on your marketing plan.